List of eponymous diseases: Punctuation

 In 1975, the Canadian National Institutes of Health held a conference that discussed the naming of diseases and conditions.
 This was reported in The Lancet where the conclusion was summarized as: "The possessive use of an eponym should be discontinued, since the author neither had nor owned the disorder."
 Medical journals, dictionaries and style guides remain divided on this issue.
-European journals tend towards continued use of the possessive, while US journals are largely discontinuing its use.
-The trend in possessive usage varies between countries, journals, and diseases.
+European journals tend towards continued possessive use, while US journals are largely discontinuing to do so.
+Trends in possessive usage vary among countries, journals, diseases.

-The problem is, in fact, that the possessive case was given its misleading name for historical reasons and that now even educated people, if they are not linguists, often make incorrect assumptions and decisions based on this misleading name.
-Nevertheless, no native speakers would accept the ungrammatical "men department" as a possible way of saying "men's department" nor claim that this "possessive" and obligatory apostrophe in any way imply that men possess the department.
+The problem is that the possessive case received its misleading name for historical reasons and now even educated people, if they are not linguists, often make incorrect assumptions and decisions based on the name.
+Nevertheless, native speakers would neither accept the awkward construction "men department" as an alternative to "men's department" nor claim that the obligatory apostrophe in any way implies that men possess the department.

-This case was called the genitive until the 18th century and (like the genitive case in other languages) in fact expresses much more than possession.
-For example, in the expressions "the school's headmaster", "the men's department", and "tomorrow's weather", the school does not own/possess the headmaster, men don't own/possess the department, and tomorrow does not/will not own the weather.
-Most disagreements about the use of possessive forms of nouns and of the apostrophe are due to the erroneous opinion that a term should not use an apostrophe if it does not express possession.
+This case was termed the genitive until the 18th century and (like the genitive case in other languages) expresses much more than possession.
+For example, in the expressions "the school's headmaster" and "tomorrow's weather", the school does not own/possess the headmaster and tomorrow does not/will not own the weather.
+Disagreements about the use of possessive forms of nouns and of the apostrophe are due to the opinion that no apostrophe should be used, unless it is intended to express possession.

-In the words of Merriam-Webster's Dictionary of English Usage:
+Merriam-Webster's Dictionary of English Usage says:

-This dictionary also cites a study that found that only 40% of the possessive forms were used to indicate actual possession.
+The dictionary also cites a study which found only 40% of possessive forms used to indicate actual possession.

 Autoeponym

-Associating an individual's name with a disease merely based on describing it confers only an eponymic; the individual must have been either affected by the disease or have died from it for the name to be termed autoeponymic.
-Thus, an 'autoeponym' is a medical condition named in honor of: a physician or other health care professional who was affected by or died as a result of the disease which he had described or identified; or, a patient, who was not a health care professional, but suffered from or died as a result of the disease.
-Autoeponyms may use either the possessive or non-possessive form, with the preference to use the non-possessive form for a disease named for a physician or health care professional who first described it and the possessive form in cases of a disease named for a patient (commonly, but not always, the first patient) in whom the particular disease was identified.
-Autoeponyms listed in this entry conform to those conventions with regard to the possessive and non-possessive forms.
+Associating an individual's name with a disease merely based on describing it confers only an eponymic; the individual must have been either affected by the disease or have died from it for the name to be termed auto-eponymic.
+Thus, an 'auto-eponym' is a medical condition named in honor of: a physician or other health care professional who was affected by or died as a result of the disease which he had described or identified; or, a patient, who was not a health care professional, but suffered from or died as a result of the disease.
+Auto-eponyms may use either the possessive or non-possessive form, with the preference to use the non-possessive form for a disease named for a physician or health care professional who first described it and the possessive form in cases of a disease named for a patient (commonly, but not always, the first patient) in whom the particular disease was identified.
+Autoeponyms listed in this entry conform to those conventions with regard to possessive and non-possessive forms.